Colleges by Location

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 1,034 students overall (including freshmen) at Mississippi University for Women in 2021.
+1,034 students, including freshmen, got institutional non-need-based financial aid at this institution in 2021.
 143 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of institutional scholarships and awards that were not based on financial need was $6,267,739.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $288,959 USD.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $288,959 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors